 2. When it comes to frozen treats, frozen yogurt is always the healthier choice.

 Not true.
 Even substitutions for ice cream, like frozen yogurt, are not a healthy replacement for this treat.
 Frozen yogurt still falls into the dairy category and is very likely to be loaded with extra sugar.
 Frozen yogurt is technically lower in fat than ice cream, but from a health and nutritional standpoint, frozen yogurt doesn’t do much in the way of boosting nutrients.
-It is yet another marketing ploy to sell you something “low in calories,” which, if you read the Clean Cuisine Book, you know that counting your food is not the optimal way to trim your waistline or give you the nutrients that your body requires for ultimate health (Click here for my husband’s (Dr. Andy Larson M.D.) article on counting calories).
+It is yet another marketing ploy to sell you something “low in calories,” which, you know that counting your food is not the optimal way to trim your waistline or give you the nutrients that your body requires for ultimate health.

 As you will see in the Banana Ice Cream recipe below dairy and extra sugar is not necessary for this deliciously frozen treat.
 Ingredients such as creamy coconut milk can substitute for dairy cream and even enhance the flavor with it’s naturally sweet flavor.
 Furthermore, by adding nutrient-packed ingredients like fresh ground peanut butter, you can up the nutritional value of this scrumptious snack….giving you a lot of BANG for a very sweet buck.